bio-agents/bioagents-docs/community_specific_guidelines.rst

    **Proprietary**, "The software is under some license whereby it can be obtained from the provider (e.g. for money), and then owned."
    **Freeware**,   "Proprietary software that is available for use at no monetary cost.
 In other words, freeware may be used without payment but may usually not be modified, re-distributed or reverse-engineered without the author's permission."
-   **Other**, "The software is available under a license not listed by bioagentsSchema and which is not *Proprietary* **Not licensed**, "Software which is not licensed and is not *Proprietary*.
+   **Other**, "The software is available under a license not listed by bioagents schema and which is not *Proprietary* **Not licensed**, "Software which is not licensed and is not *Proprietary*.

 .. note::
    There are many good reasons why you should license your software, ideally picking a FOSS (Free and Open Source Software) license.
 Read `A Quick Guide to Software Licensing for the Scientist-Programmer <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598>`_.
 Some types of agents *e.g.* *Web application" are not licensed, but instead, should have a `Terms of use <#terms-of-use>`_ document.
 Proprietary licenses are definitely not open-source or, and should be avoided!

-   If your sofware is available under a license not supported by *bio.agents*, then please `request <https://github.com/bio-agents/bioagentsschema/issues>`_ the license is added.
+   If your sofware is available under a license not supported by *bio.agents*, then please `request <https://github.com/bio-agents/bioagents-schema/issues>`_ the license is added.
 If you find yourself picking **Not licensed** - this is bad - license your software!

 Topic
 ^^^^^